Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 19. Try recycled plastic for your boundaries

 If you have a wooden fence around the perimeter of your garden, it will need treating and/or replacing every few years to keep it looking good and to prolong its lifespan.
 But, there are other options that are virtually maintenance-free.
-Take these recycled plastic fence pales, for example, which are available in bright colours as well as in more traditional black and brown.
+Take these recycled plastic fence pales, for example, which are available in bright colors as well as in more traditional black and brown.

-A hedge can make a very environmentally friendly perimeter, and if you choose a slow-growing species – such as holly – just a very occasional light clipping will be enough to keep it in check.
+A hedge can make a very environmentally friendly perimeter.
+And, if you choose a slow-growing species – such as holly – just a very occasional light clipping will be enough to keep it in check.

-Avoid fast-growing species like Leylandii at all costs, or you'll find yourself with hedge trimmers constantly in your hand.
+Avoid fast-growing species like leylandii at all costs, or you'll find yourself with hedge trimmers constantly in your hand.
 Although, if you do need replacements, you can find our best hedge trimmer picks in our guide.

 20. Deck it out

 Trex decking, for example, is manufactured from recycled material, and resists fading, staining, scratching and mould.
-It won't rot, warp, crack or splinter and just a simple soap and water cleaning every now and again is all that's needed to keep it looking like new for years.
+It won't rot, warp, crack or splinter and just a simple soap and water clean every now and again is all that's needed to keep it looking like new for years.